Simar-malhotra09/Simar-malhotra09.github.io/about.md

 redirect_from:
 ---

-# Why
+## Why

 <code>
 This project is solely dedicated to the question 'Why'

-- Why did I chose to do x project
+- Why did I choose to do x project
 - Why do I want to work in y field
 - Why do I think Azumanga Diaoh and Bojack Horseman are the two greatest shows ever created
 - Blah blah blah, you get the gist